haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 ### Spatial data
 Spatial data refers to **information that is associated with specific locations or geographic extents**.
 Vector and raster data are the two fundamental types of spatial data used in Geographic Information Systems (GIS) to represent and analyze spatial information.

-1. **Vector data**: Vector data provides precise and accurate representations of spatial objects.
-It allows for storing attribute data associated with each object, such as names, population values, or land ownership information.
+1. **Vector data** represents geographic features as discrete points, lines, and polygons.
+Key characteristics of vector data include:
 	-  Points: Represent specific locations in space, such as the coordinates of a city or a landmark.
 	-  Lines: Represent linear features, such as roads, rivers, or boundaries.
 Lines are defined by a series of connected points.
 	-  Polygons: Represent enclosed areas or regions, such as administrative boundaries, land parcels, or thematic zones.
 Polygons are defined by a series of connected lines forming a closed shape.

+	Vector data provides precise and accurate representations of spatial objects.
+It also allows for storing attribute data associated with each object, such as names, population values, or land ownership information.

+2. **Raster Data** represents spatial information as a grid of cells or pixels.
+Each pixel corresponds to a specific location on the Earth's surface and contains a value representing a particular attribute.
+Key characteristics of raster data include:
+	-  Grid: The Earth's surface is divided into a regular grid of cells, where each cell represents a specific location or area.
+	-  Resolution: Raster data has a spatial resolution that defines the size or extent of each cell.
+Higher resolution means smaller cell sizes, resulting in more detailed data representation.
+	-  Attribute Value: Each cell contains a value that represents a specific attribute, such as elevation, temperature, land cover type, or satellite reflectance.

 ---